Blog

 Phased Departmental Implementation for Maximum Control and Confidence

-By starting with one or two departments - such as GYN cytology and molecular - the implementation team establishes early momentum while giving the testing organization time to adjust.
+By starting with one or two departments, such as GYN cytology and molecular, the implementation team establishes early momentum while giving the testing organization time to adjust.
 These initial go-lives allow for the validation of system performance, data integrity, and user adoption within a smaller, contained workflow.
+Most importantly, they help build employee morale by proving that the system works well and delivers real value to their daily work.
 Once stabilized, the team builds on that foundation by onboarding additional departments while optimizing by utilizing feedback and lessons learned.

 Each phase includes its role-based training sessions, configuration validations, and go-live checkpoints.
 Departments not yet transitioned continue to operate on the legacy LIS system in parallel, ensuring no disruption.
 This modular rollout also allows lab leadership to prioritize departments based on business needs, staffing readiness, or areas of greatest ROI, creating a flexible path to full transformation - on your terms, with full control.